saanviiyer/saanviiyer.github.io/index.md

 ---

 ## Research Interests
+- Brain stimulation and neural signal processing
-- Focused ultrasound brain stimulation
+- Foundation models for the brain
-- Visual perception in humans vs LLMs
+- Predicting mutation effects with protein language models
 - Topic modeling in brain tumor development
-- Magnetosensation in humans
+- Multisensory perception in humans

 ---